Arbol-Project/Arbol-dApp/README.md

 ## Web App (off-chain)

 The frontend is bootstrapped with [Create Eth App](https://github.com/paulrberg/create-eth-app) and hosted on a Heroku server.
-It provides interfaces for all deployed contracts: {}
+It is a work in progress and currently provides interfaces for the Dallas Blizzard Protection contract.
+It will contain interfaces for all deployed contracts.

 ## Chainlink Node (bridge)